 To move is to stir; and to be valiant is to stand: therefore, if thou art moved, thou runn'st away.

-A dog of that house shall move me to stand: will take the wall of any
+A dog of that house shall move me to stand: I will take the wall of any man or maid of Montague's.

 That shows thee a weak slave; for the weakest goes to the wall.